• 0Shopping Cart

 I’ll end with this: you are only as old as your thoughts.

-*Any physical elements of yoga depend on your physical status.
-If you’re recovering from an injury or suffer from any specific conditions, you’ll want to first check in with your doctor for approval and possibly schedule a one on one private yoga session versus a group class.
+*All physical elements of yoga depend on your physical status.
+If you’re recovering from an injury or suffer from any specific conditions, you’ll want to first check in with your doctor for approval and definitely schedule a one on one private yoga session versus a group class as we discussed above.

 Share this entry